TomDLT/TPT/README.md

 # Welcome to Telecom ParisTech

-This is a list of things you should know it exists.
+This is a list of practical links for working at TPT.

-Please [edit this page](https://github.com/TomDLT/TPT/edit/master/README.md) if you have useful links or scripts to share.
+Please edit this page if you have useful links or scripts to share.

 ## TPT administration
 - [Eole](https://eole.telecom-paristech.fr/accueil.php): TPT intranet (_in french_)